South Carolina Teaching Fellows Program

 All Fellows participate in several meetings during the semester.
 These meetings are designed to allow the Fellows an opportunity to become acquainted and explore the opportunities and challenges of education as a career.
 Fellows form a collaborative bond that will extend beyond their years at Upstate and into their professional careers.
 Sophomore Fellows attend a professional conference.
 Junior Fellows travel as a group, usually together with Fellows from other Fellows institutions around the state, to explore diversity in an urban setting.
 Washington, DC and Atlanta were recent destinations.
 Senior Fellows focus their time and energy on being outstanding student teachers.

 Fellows take on leadership roles on campus by participating in organizations such as TEACh, and a variety of other campus activities.
 They serve the Upstate community by performing required service hours each semester for a designated group.
 They participate in special Teaching Fellow activities—speaking to Teacher Cadet classes, assisting with Teacher Cadet Day on campus, attending the Teaching Fellows Advisory Board meetings, assisting with Teaching Fellow Interview Day, or helping prepare for Teaching Fellow meetings.
 Upstate Fellows may act as a mentor to a Fellow in their same major, update the web site, Facebook page or write an article for the School of Education newsletter.

-All Fellows are advised by Phyllis Williams, the Campus Director of the USC Upstate Teaching Fellows Program and a faculty member in the School of Education at USC Upstate.
+All Fellows are advised by Marsha Clark, the Campus Director of the USC Upstate Teaching Fellows Program and a faculty member in the School of Education at USC Upstate.
 You may contact her using the information that follows: